orsonteodoro/gcf2/README.md

 * bypass-fallow-store-data-races-check.conf -- disables -Ofast or
 -fallow-store-data-races safety check
-* disable-gcf-lto.conf -- Disables Clang + ThinLTO
+* disable-gcf-lto.conf -- Disables use of the LTO module in the bashrc
-* disable-lto-stripping.conf -- Disables auto removal of LTO *flags
+* disable-lto-stripping.conf -- Disables auto removal of LTO *FLAGS
 * force-translate-clang-retpoline.conf -- Converts the retpoline flags as Clang
- *flags
+ *FLAGS
 * force-translate-gcc-retpoline.conf -- Converts the retpoline flags as GCC
- *flags
+ *FLAGS
 * remove-no-inline.conf -- Removes -fno-inline

 Some .conf files may contain additional information about the flag or the environment